tarassito/terraform_tutorial_hw/project/README.md

 ##### Steps
 1. Clone the repository - https://github.com/tarassito/terraform_tutorial_hw.git
-2. Login to AWS account and create S3 bucket.
-Update bucket name in `project/variables.tf` (variable "bucket_name" , field default) with name of just created bucket.
-3. Run `terraform init` from `project` directory.
+2. Run `terraform init` from `project` directory.
-4. Run `terraform plan` and `terraform apply`.
+3. Run `terraform plan` and `terraform apply`.
-5. In outputs result you will see lambda_function_url.
+4. In outputs result you will see lambda_function_url.
 Save it for future Lambda invoking.
-6. Congrats project is deployed.
+5. Congrats project is deployed.

 #### How to interact with system